 2. Lay out everyone's outfit the night before.

-Making this apart of everyone's routine is so important.
-Have everyone choose their outfit prior to bedtime and you can double check they've done it when you go to tuck them in.
+Making this a part of everyone's routine is so important.
+Have everyone choose their outfit prior to bedtime, and you can double check they've done it when you go to tuck them in.
 This will save you and your loved ones an incredible amount of time in the morning.
-Be sure to always check the weather the night before so you put the right sorts of clothes out.
+Be sure to always check the weather the night before so you put the right clothes out.

 3. Don't put on the T.V.

-Studies have shown that people take longer to get ready in the morning when they have T.V. playing in the background, so turn off the tube!
+Studies have shown that people take longer to get ready in the morning when they have the T.V. playing in the background.
+So turn off the tube!

 4. Set up a family bathroom schedule.